-USM Department of Theatre Announces Cast for IN THE UNDERWORLD, Running 4/18-27
+USM Department of Theatre Presents IN THE UNDERWORLD, Now thru 4/27

 The University of Southern Maine (USM) Department of Theatre has announced the cast for "In the Underworld," a darkly comic operetta written by Germaine Tillion, a French ethnologist and Holocaust survivor who wrote the script while imprisoned in Ravenbrück concentration camp for women in World War II Germany.